Joint Relational Database Generation via Graph-Conditional Diffusion Models: Abstract

 \section{Abstract}

-Building generative models for relational databases (RDBs) is important for applications like privacy-preserving data release and augmenting real datasets.
-However, most prior work either focuses on single-table generation or relies on autoregressive factorizations that impose a fixed table order and generate tables sequentially.
-This approach limits parallelism, restricts flexibility in downstream applications like missing value imputation, and compounds errors due to commonly made conditional independence assumptions.
-We propose a fundamentally different approach: jointly modeling all tables in an RDB without imposing any order.
-By using a natural graph representation of RDBs, we propose the Graph-Conditional Relational Diffusion Model (GRDM).
-GRDM leverages a graph neural network to jointly denoise row attributes and capture complex inter-table dependencies.
+Building generative models for relational databases (RDBs) is important for many applications, such as privacy-preserving data release and augmenting real datasets.
+However, most prior works either focus on single-table generation or adapt single-table models to the multi-table setting by relying on autoregressive factorizations and sequential generation.
+These approaches limit parallelism, restrict flexibility in downstream applications, and compound errors due to commonly made conditional independence assumptions.
+In this paper, we propose a fundamentally different approach: jointly modeling all tables in an RDB without imposing any table order.
+By using a natural graph representation of RDBs, we propose the Graph-Conditional Relational Diffusion Model (GRDM), which leverages a graph neural network to jointly denoise row attributes and capture complex inter-table dependencies.
 Extensive experiments on six real-world RDBs demonstrate that our approach substantially outperforms autoregressive baselines in modeling multi-hop inter-table correlations and achieves state-of-the-art performance on single-table fidelity metrics.
+Our code is available at \texttt{\href{https://github.com/ketatam/rdb-diffusion}{https://github.com/ketatam/rdb-diffusion}}.